 The Best Foods to Eat After a Half Marathon

-Why: Sweet potatoes are vegetables with highest complex carbohydrates per serving as well as a healthy amount of fiber.
+- Sweet Potatoes: Vegetables with highest complex carbohydrates per serving as well as a healthy amount of fiber.

-Why: Greek yogurt is easy to consume with fruit or nuts mixed in which is a great source of protein, calcium which supports bone growth and density, as well as and magnesium for muscle and nerve function.
+- Greek Yogurt: Easy to consume with fruit or nuts mixed in which is a great source of protein; calcium supports bone growth and density; magnesium help with muscle and nerve function

-Why: Salmon has as much protein as any lean meats as well as omega-3 fatty acids which is celebrated for it’s anti-inflammation effects on the body.
+- Salmon: As much protein as any lean meats as well as omega-3 fatty acids which is celebrated for its anti-inflammation effects on the body

-Why: Quinoa is an ancient grain that not only provides complex carbohydrates like any rice would – but it’s naturally high in protein and fiber.
+- Quinoa: An ancient grain that not only provides complex carbohydrates like any rice would, but it’s naturally high in protein and fiber

-Why: Spinach is nutrient dense with iron (for energy and internal body processes), calcium, and vitamins.
+- Spinach: Nutrient dense with iron (for energy and internal body processes), calcium, and vitamins

-Why: Eggs are high in protein and all nine amino acids.
+- Eggs: High in protein and all nine amino acids

 The most effective approach to refueling post-workout is to combine carbs with protein in a 3:1 carbs to protein ratio.